This blog may contain affiliate links. Read our disclosure policy for more info.

 - Pay in your chosen currency – Avoid costly international transaction fees by choosing to pay in your home currency.

 - Peace of mind – When booking with tour operators you find in person on the street or in small booking offices, you are often promised one thing and given another.
 This online platform holds tour operators accountable with a written description of inclusions as well as the opportunity for customers to leave reviews.

 You actually don’t even need to leave Miraflores to see ancient ruins.
 Huaca Pucllana is a historical site consisting of clay pyramids with seven different platforms.
 While it isn’t a massive site, it is still impressive especially considering it is right in the middle of the modern city!

-This tour is a dining experience overlooking the ruins!
+Or if you need transport you can check out this dining experience tour overlooking the ruins!
 It includes a driver to pick you up and drop you off, a three-course meal, a cocktail, and of course, views of the ruins!
 We actually ate at this restaurant once and absolutely loved it.
 The food was delicious, the atmosphere was romantic, and the views of the ruins really topped it off.